RedisLabsModules/redisml/docs/commands.md

 ML.FOREST.RUN key sample (CLASSIFICATION|REGRESSION)
 ```
 #### Description
-This command predicts the classified (discrete) or regressed (continuous) value of a sample using the forest.
+Predicts the classified (discrete) or regressed (continuous) value of a sample using the forest.
 The forest that's stored in `key` is used for generating the predicted value for the `sample`.
 The sample is given as a string that is a vector of attribute-value pairs in the format of `attr:val`.
 For example,  the `sample` _"gender:male"_ has a single attribute, _gender_, whose value is _male_.
 A sample may have multiple such attribute-value pairs, and these must be comma-separated (`,`) in the string vector.
 For example, a sample of a 25-year-old male is expressed as _"gender:male,age:25"_.

 #### Return value: